fredgibbs/fredgibbs.github.io/courses/digital-methods/schedule.md

 Dmitry Paranyushkin, [Identifying the Pathways for Meaning Circulation using Text Network Analysis](http://noduslabs.com/research/pathways-meaning-circulation-text-network-analysis/).

-Learn about [Palladio](http://hdlab.stanford.edu/palladio/), especially via the [help page](http://hdlab.stanford.edu/palladio/help/).
+Skim through the documentation for [Palladio](http://hdlab.stanford.edu/palladio/), especially via the [help page](http://hdlab.stanford.edu/palladio/help/).

 ### In Class
 - Upload data and create a network graph with Palladio.
-- Download, install, and model texts with [Gephi](http://gephi.org), using Martin Grandjean, [GEPHI – Introduction to Network Analysis and Visualization](http://www.martingrandjean.ch/gephi-introduction/).
-You might also consult [another set of tutorials](https://seinecle.github.io/gephi-tutorials/).
+- Download, install, and model texts with [Gephi](http://gephi.org), using Martin Grandjean, [Introduction to Network Analysis and Visualization](http://www.martingrandjean.ch/gephi-introduction/).
+You might also consult [another set of tutorials](https://seinecle.github.io/gephi-tutorials/) for additional perspectives.

 ## 12: Critiquing Digital Scholarship